nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 There are multiple dimensions and considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
-Different permissioning policies can be used to define who can initiate a transfer and who can receive tokens.
+Different permission policies can be used to define who can initiate a transfer and who can receive tokens.
 A token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
 Those considerations can lead to the proliferation of multiple token standards, each